stoeps13/connections-doc/source/admin/secure/t_secure_with_tam.md

         where ic-bypass-acl is the name of the unprotected access control list; for example, connections-acl-bypass.

+        !!! note
-        **Note:** The any-other parameter refers to authenticated users who are not defined by other parameters such as sec\_master or iv-admin.
+    The any-other parameter refers to authenticated users who are not defined by other parameters such as sec\_master or iv-admin.

     2. To attach the access control list to resources that do not require authentication, run the following command: